Harvey Glatman: Arrest and execution

-Glatman was arrested in 1958, caught in the act of kidnapping what would have been his fourth known murder victim, Lorraine Vigil.
+Glatman was arrested in 1958, caught in the act of kidnapping what would have been his fourth known victim, Lorraine Vigil (1936–2002).
 A patrolman saw him struggling with a woman at the side of the road and arrested him.
 He confessed to three murders and eventually led the police to a toolbox containing pictures he had taken of his victims.

-Glatman was found guilty of two counts of first-degree murder and sentenced to death.
+Glatman was found guilty of two counts of first degree murder and sentenced to death.
 He appeared to accept the sentence, even specifically asking the warden to do nothing to save his life.
 He was executed in the gas chamber of San Quentin State Prison on September 18, 1959.